 Thailand - a land of breathtaking beauty and magnificent temples - is probably one of the most visited countries in Southeast Asia, especially for backpackers on a budget.
-The country has a lot to offer, including beach parties, wild adventures, grand buildings, and relaxing nature.
+The country has a lot to offer, including beach parties, wild adventures, famous Thai landmarks, grand buildings, and relaxing nature.
 It is a vibrant country that should be included in everyone’s travel bucket list.

 Thailand’s local currency is baht (TBH) that can be easily obtained in almost every currency exchange bureau.
 As of today’s rate, 1 USD is equal to about 30 TBH.
 I recommend picking up some baht before arriving in Thailand, as many small transactions are still done using cash.